 |Responsive screen||Will throttle if it gets too hot|

-If you do mostly digital art and don’t need a touchscreen for drawing, then the best laptop is probably the Dell XPS 9370.
+If you do mostly digital art then one of the best options is probably the Dell XPS 9310.
 It’s very similar to a MacBook, but it’s cheaper and far easier to upgrade.

-Just like the Macbook, it has a beautiful and sturdy design that you know is of top quality as soon as you hold it.
+It has a beautiful and sturdy design that you know is of top quality as soon as you hold it.
 It has a nice backlit keyboard, supports Bluetooth, and comes with quality speakers from Waves MaxxAudio Pro.
-It comes with a 720p webcam, but it’s placed near the keyboard, so you might need to slightly tilt the screen angle to adjust where the webcam is facing.
+It comes with a 720p webcam, but for the price I would love to see a webcam with 1080p image resolution.
 Another drawback of the design is that there is no standard USB type A port, so you need an adapter if you want to plug in something connected via USB-A.

-This laptop has 16GB RAM, a 512GB SSD, and an 8th Generation Intel Core 7-8550U Quad-Core Processor.
+This powerful laptop has 16GB RAM, a 512GB SSD, and an 11th Generation Intel Core i7-1165G7 Quad-Core Processor.
 You can expect fast and reliable performance, even if you run demanding illustration software.

 Even if the screen is only 13.3 inches, it provides excellent images thanks to the 4K resolution and vivid colors.
-It covers 98% of the sRBG color coverage and has a contrast ratio of 1113:1.
-Another advantage of the screen is that it has a brightness of 470 nits, so it’s bright enough to use even if you’re outside.
+It covers 100% of the sRBG color coverage and has a contrast ratio of 1200:1.
+Another advantage of the screen is that it has an advertised brightness of 500 nits, so it’s bright enough to use even if you’re outside.

 Summary: The Dell XPS 9370 is a great choice for illustrators, mostly working with a mouse and keyboard.
-If you don’t need a touchscreen, then the Dell XPS 9370 is one of the best laptops for drawing you can get!
+It has an excellent screen and fast performance.

 |Fast and reliable||No USB-A port|